- Jacksonville University (B.S., 2008)

 Shannon N. Proctor practices in the Firm's Complex Litigation, Pharmaceutical Products, and Toxic Torts & Products Liability groups.
 Her practice includes personal injury litigation involving pharmaceutical products in both federal and state courts across the country.
 She is experienced in all phases of litigation.
 Ms. Proctor has authored a wide variety of pleadings, briefs, and motions, including dispositive motions.
 Her experience also includes witness preparation and drafting expert witness direct and cross-examination outlines.

 Prior to joining the Firm, Ms. Proctor worked in a global FDA practice where she advised clients on various FDA regulatory matters.
-Before working in private practice, she clerked for the Honorable Deborah A. Robinson at the U.S. District Court for the District of Columbia and at the U.S. Court of Federal Claims, Office of Special Masters.
+Following law school, she clerked for the Honorable Deborah A. Robinson at the U.S. District Court for the District of Columbia and at the U.S. Court of Federal Claims, Office of Special Masters.